u16052642/thrive_erp_documentation/documentation-16.0/content/applications/finance/accounting/customer_invoices/credit_notes.rst

 Full refund
 -----------

-When selecting the :guilabel:`Full Refund` option, Odoo creates a credit note, automatically validates it, and reconciles it with the related invoice.
+When selecting the :guilabel:`Full Refund` option, Thrive Bureau ERP creates a credit note, automatically validates it, and reconciles it with the related invoice.

 .. image:: credit_notes/credit_notes02.png